nhsengland/privfp-experiments/README.md

 |
 +---overrides                              <- Custom HTML for MkDocs
 |
-+---src                                    <- Scripts with functions for use in ipynb notebooks located in the notebooks folder
++---src                                    <- Scripts with functions for use in .ipynb notebooks located in the notebooks folder
 |   +---ner_pipeline                       <- Contains scripts that can be used to run a named-entity-recognition pipeline
 |
 |   .gitignore                             <- Files (& file types) automatically removed from version control for security purposes
 |   LICENCE                                <- License info for public distribution
 |   mkdocs.yml                             <- MkDocs configuration file
 |   README.md                              <- Quick start guide / explanation of the project
-|   requirements_scispacy.txt              <- Requirements needed to run the scispacy notebook
+|   requirements_scispacy.txt              <- Requirements needed to run the scispaCy notebook
-|   requirements.txt                       <- Requirements to run all notebooks except where scispacy is used
+|   requirements.txt                       <- Requirements to run all notebooks except where scispaCy is used
 ```

 This diagram illustrates the current state of the project and the structure of each module.